 Course for (new) members of Leiden University boards of examiners

-Share and learn what tasks, responsibilities and authorities the board of examiners has.
+Share and learn about the tasks, responsibilities and power of the board of examiners.

 - Target group

 - Maarten Bergwerff (Policy Officer) Judith Vels-Kaandorp (Advisor ICT and Education) Marc den Besten (Senior Jurist)

 When you become a member of a board of examiners, you are faced with many questions: